-Over the period 2021 – 2025, the Research Cluster ELEMENTS comprises a budget of 16 million Euros of which 12 million Euros have been granted by the State of Hesse, by Goethe University Frankfurt, TU Darmstadt, Justus-Liebig University Gießen and by GSI Helmholtz Centre for Heavy Ion Research.
+Over the period 2021 to 2025, the Research Cluster ELEMENTS comprises a budget of 16 million Euros of which 12 million Euros have been granted by the Hessian Ministry of Higher Education, Research, Science and the Arts, by Goethe University Frankfurt, TU Darmstadt, Justus-Liebig University Gießen and by GSI Helmholtz Centre for Heavy Ion Research.
 The research and outreach activities in ELEMENTS will lay the foundation for consolidating the Hessian Excellence Area in physics and astrophysics concerned with the origins of heavy elements.

 Moreover, ELEMENTS links coordinated research programs at the partner institutions that are supported by the German Research Council (DFG) and the Federal Ministry for Education and Research (BMBF).
 The transregio Collaborative Research Center (CRC) TRR 211 “Strong-interaction matter under extreme conditions” addresses extreme, strongly-interacting matter at high densities.
 The CRC SFB 1245 “Nuclei: From fundamental interactions to structure and stars” investigates the structure of atomic nuclei and the impact of nuclear reactions on cosmic scenarios.
 The Research Training Group “Accelerator Science and Technology for Energy-Recovery LINACs” (AccelencE) contributes to advancing the technology of particle accelerators and provides training on related scientific research.